m-jez/django-tutorial/README.md

 # Goal

-Purpose of this project is to get familiar with Django by following [official tutorial](https://docs.djangoproject.com/en/2.2/intro/tutorial01/) in building my first application with django.
+Purpose of this project is to get familiar with Django by following [official tutorial](https://docs.djangoproject.com/en/2.2/intro/tutorial01/) in building my first application with django and git workflow.

 # My configuration